-Next-generation PDUs provide granular energy and environmental monitoring and management across the existing data center LAN.
+Next-generation PDUs provide granular energy and environmental monitoring and management across the existing data

 At its simplest form, a power distribution unit (PDU) organizes electrical wiring and controls power to individual servers -- like a power strip in your home.
 But over time, the question "what is a PDU" has evolved.
 Today's PDUs provide a wealth of data about power use, efficiency and environmental conditions in the data center, all networked across the LAN and managed through a Web browser or command-line interface (CLI).